 Their intention is good and this type of dream is refreshing.
 Be thankful when you receive this type of dream and send thankful thoughts to those who invited you.
 You may or may not know this person/these people IRL.

 In this type of dream you’re being summoned to help someone.
 They’ll be in a negative state and unable to help themselves.
 For instance, in some of mine the person’s spirit had left their body and gotten lost (in darkness) and they needed guidance to help their spirit get back “into” their body.
 Simply stay near their physical body, and call out calmly to their spirit asking them to follow your voice and letting them know everything is okay.
 Once they “see” their body they’ll automatically merge with it.
 You may or may not know this person/these people IRL.

 This happens.
 I found it quite unsettling when it first happened, because up until that point my dream life had been completely separate (or so I thought) from my waking life.
 I'd dreamed of symbols, numbers and places usually, and only the odd time about a person I knew IRL.
 So when it first happened it was like a tear happening in my conscious and subconscious minds at the same time.
 I'd never heard of anything like this before and I had no idea what was going on.

 Rest assured all is well.
 This is simply one of the ways energy works.
 Usually you’ll be meeting someone who also has the HSP Trait.
 For example, I entered a dream where I was giving healing assistance to a small child and before leaving that dream I met the child’s siblings.
 The next day I saw the child’s siblings IRL.
 And they recognized me and waved at me.
 I waved back.
-It happens.
+Mindbending, I know, but it happens.